Thomas Amang

-Thomas Olivier Amang A Kegueni (born 9 February 1998) is a Cameroonian footballer who plays as a forward for Orange County SC in the USL Championship.
+Thomas Olivier Amang A Kegueni (born 9 February 1998) is a Cameroonian professional footballer who plays as a forward for New Mexico United in the USL Championship.

 Career

 Molde

 Amang signed for Norwegian side Molde FK on 9 February 2016, his 18th birthday.
 He made his debut for the club in their 4–2 victory over Lillestrøm on 1 April 2016, coming on as a 69th minute substitute for Fredrik Gulbrandsen.

 Loan to Kristiansund

 On 24 March 2019, Amang joined Kristiansund BK on loan for the 2019 season.

 Gimnàstic

 On 26 August 2019, Amang signed a two-year contract with Gimnàstic de Tarragona in the Spanish Segunda División B.

 Colorado Springs Switchbacks

 On 16 July 2021, Amang signed with USL Championship side Colorado Springs Switchbacks.

 San Diego Loyal

 On 23 February 2022, Amang was traded to USL Championship side San Diego Loyal in exchange for Haji Abdikadir.

 Orange County SC

 On 3 March 2023, Amang moved to USL Championship side Orange County SC for their 2023 season.